 Another 2019 review of research published in the International Journal of Sports Medicine found that adequate sleep (defined as seven hours or more per night for most adults) can improve athletic performance in a variety of sports and exercises, including faster sprint times and more accurate tennis serves.
 According to recommendations from the National Sleep Foundation, healthy individuals need between 7 and 9 hours of sleep every night.

 How Much Discomfort is Too Much?

 Muscle soreness typically takes 24 to 48 hours to develop and peaks 24 to 72 hours after activity.
 Any severe muscular pain lasting more than five days may be an indication of serious muscle damage that exceeds what is favorable.
 The following points can also be considered,

-- If the pain persists for more than 72 hours, the workout was excessive.
+- The workout is excessive if the pain persists for more than 72 hours.

-- If the discomfort you’re feeling hinders you from doing everyday living or working tasks, the workout was too strenuous.
+- The workout is too strenuous if your discomfort hinders you from doing everyday living or working tasks.

-- However, if you are still in pain after 72 hours, you should rest, since this indicates that your muscles are not recuperating.
-Soreness is your body’s signal that it needs more energy to heal and recover.
+- However, if you are still in pain after 72 hours, you should rest since this indicates that your muscles are not recuperating.
+Soreness signals that your body needs more energy to heal and recover.

 And remember, do not exert yourself to the point where you risk damage.
 Take care of yourself – achieving fitness is a journey, and there is no need to hurry it!